FreakC-Foundation/FreakC/TUTORIAL.md

 Also, if you change a value/declare a variable in a block of code locally in a normal way, it'd often not work outside the scope, so you should use delayed expansion pretty much all the time.

-Notice that you're using local[], which makes all the values defined local, so remember to always add `CloseHouse[]` (mostly when creating a function) to ensure everything works fine, like a `return` statement for example.
+Notice that you're using local[], which makes all the values defined local, so remember to always add `endloc[]` (mostly when creating a function) to ensure everything works fine, like a `return` statement for example.

 An example of sorting an array: